Spain in the Eurovision Song Contest 2015: Background

-The Spanish national broadcaster, Televisión Española (TVE), broadcasts the event within Spain and organises the selection process for the nation's entry.
-TVE confirmed their intentions to participate at the 2015 Eurovision Song Contest on 15 September 2014.
-In 2014, TVE organised a national final featuring a competition among several artists and songs to select both the artist and song that would represent Spain.
-For their 2015 entry, the broadcaster opted to select both the artist and song via an internal selection.
+As part of its duties as participating broadcaster, RTVE organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+RTVE confirmed its intentions to participate at the 2015 contest on 15 September 2014.
+In 2014, RTVE organised a national final featuring a competition among several artists and songs to select both the artist and song.
+For its 2015 entry, the broadcaster opted to select both the artist and song via an internal selection.